 Adult shaded sable dogs often have a widow’s peak on their forehead that ends above or between the eyes.
 In contrast to other patterns, black shading rarely extends along the ridge of the nose.

-Since shaded yellow coat contains a noticeable amount of eumelanin any phenotype affecting eumelanin might be visible, e.g. sable merle or greying.
+A shaded sable pattern contains a noticeable amount of eumelanin.
+This means, any phenotype affecting eumelanin might also be visible, e.g. sable merle or progressive graying.

 Amount of Sabling

-And of course, coat length and coat texture can also have an influence on how dark a dog looks.
-Hair tipping is more pronounced in longhaired dogs since their hair tips can grow longer.
+And of course, coat length and coat texture can also affect how dark a dog looks.
+Hair tipping is more pronounced in long-haired dogs simply because the black hair tips can grow longer.

-In shaded yellow dogs, different base colors can result in certain phenotypes being described as silver, cream, red, etc.
+In shaded yellow dogs, different base colors can result in certain phenotypes being described as silver sable, cream sable, red sable, etc.

 The nose, eye rims, lips or nails as well as the dark tips in all shaded areas get their color from eumelanin.